 2021 Year in Review - Ovarian Cancer

-Results of the phase 3, randomized ARIEL4 trial demonstrate that patients with BRCA-mutated advanced, relapsed ovarian cancer derive significant progression-free survival benefit from rucaparib therapy compared with standard-of-care chemotherapy, with the emergence of no new safety signals.
+Pooled analysis data from the PRIMA, NOVA, and NORA trials suggest that patients with BRCA-mutated ovarian cancer derive a significant progression-free survival benefit from niraparib maintenance treatment, with no new safety signals.

 Findings of a retrospective study indicate that patients with platinum-sensitive recurrent ovarian cancer were increasingly being administered maintenance therapy after second-line or third-line platinum-based chemotherapy regardless of biomarker status.